BioinformaticsTrainingXie/team_Methylation-Badassays/README.md

 ![workflow](https://cloud.githubusercontent.com/assets/24922214/24690299/deb7dc8c-1980-11e7-9554-ec0ca92f4038.png)

+### Preprocessing, Normalization

-We first used those [codes](https://github.com/STAT540-UBC/team_Methylation-Badassays/blob/master/Scripts/Preprocessing/PreprocessQC.md) to process [raw data](https://github.com/STAT540-UBC/team_Methylation-Badassays/tree/master/Data/Raw%20Data) of dataset 1 to [processed data](https://github.com/STAT540-UBC/team_Methylation-Badassays/tree/master/Data/Processed%20Data) and we also performed [quality control](https://github.com/STAT540-UBC/team_Methylation-Badassays/blob/master/Scripts/Preprocessing/PreprocessQC.md).
+We first used this [script](https://github.com/STAT540-UBC/team_Methylation-Badassays/blob/master/Scripts/Preprocessing/PreprocessQC.md) to process (quality control, filtering, and normalization) the [raw data](https://github.com/STAT540-UBC/team_Methylation-Badassays/tree/master/Data/Raw%20Data) of dataset 1 into to our [processed data](https://github.com/STAT540-UBC/team_Methylation-Badassays/tree/master/Data/Processed%20Data).
 For the details information of dataset 1, please see [Metadata](https://github.com/STAT540-UBC/team_Methylation-Badassays/blob/master/Data/Raw%20Data/samplesheet.csv).

+**Please see the [Results](https://github.com/STAT540-UBC/team_Methylation-Badassays/tree/master/Results) folder for a more detailed write up on our findings from our analyses.
+If you're interested in the code, see the markdown files in the [Scripts](https://github.com/STAT540-UBC/team_Methylation-Badassays/tree/master/Scripts) folder**

+### Exploratory Analysis

+First, we [explored](https://github.com/STAT540-UBC/team_Methylation-Badassays/blob/master/Scripts/ExploratoryAnalysis/Exploratory.md) our data by generating sample-sample correlation heatmaps, plotting a few random CpGs, before doing differntial methylation and predictive modeling analyses.

+### Differential Methylation Analysis

-Then, we used a linear model to identify differentially methyalted probes with limma.
-Please see [Limma](https://github.com/STAT540-UBC/team_Methylation-Badassays/blob/master/Scripts/Limma/Limma.md) in scripts [folder](https://github.com/STAT540-UBC/team_Methylation-Badassays/tree/master/Scripts) for details.
-In [functional analysis](https://github.com/STAT540-UBC/team_Methylation-Badassays/blob/master/Scripts/FunctionalAnalysis/FunctionalAnalysis.md), we used the COHCAP (City of Hope CpG Island Analysis Pipeline) package, CpGs identified as predictors by glmnet and prioritized by limma were annotated with chromosome mapping, location, gene name and CpG island information.
+We used the R package [limma](https://bioconductor.org/packages/release/bioc/html/limma.html) to identify differentially methylated probes with in the processed data between Asian and Caucasian samples.
+Please see our differential DNA methylation analysis [script](https://github.com/STAT540-UBC/team_Methylation-Badassays/blob/master/Scripts/Limma/Limma.md) in the [scripts folder](https://github.com/STAT540-UBC/team_Methylation-Badassays/tree/master/Scripts) for the code and details.
+We explored gene function of the candidate hits from Limma, and also those from our predictive modeling analysis in this [script](https://github.com/STAT540-UBC/team_Methylation-Badassays/blob/master/Scripts/FunctionalAnalysis/FunctionalAnalysis.md).
+We used the COHCAP (City of Hope CpG Island Analysis Pipeline) package, CpGs identified as predictors by glmnet and prioritized by limma were annotated with chromosome mapping, location, gene name and CpG island information.

-We also used the processed data to perform [exploratory analysis](https://github.com/STAT540-UBC/team_Methylation-Badassays/blob/master/Scripts/ExploratoryAnalysis/Exploratory.md).

-We compare [SVM](http://ca.wiley.com/WileyCDA/WileyTitle/productCd-0471030031.html) and [elastic net logistic regression (glmnet)](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2013-14-10-r115) to generate a classifier that will predict ancestry based on DNA methylation fatures.
-Please see [predictive modeling](https://github.com/STAT540-UBC/team_Methylation-Badassays/blob/master/Scripts/PredictiveModeling/PredictiveModeling.Rmd) for details.
+### Building an Ethnicity Classifer

+To build the DNA methylation ethnicity classifer, we compare [SVM](http://ca.wiley.com/WileyCDA/WileyTitle/productCd-0471030031.html) and [elastic net logistic regression (glmnet)](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2013-14-10-r115) models.
+We ended up choosing glmnet for building the final model, and used a nested cross validation strategy to tune the penalization parameters, and for estimating the test error.
+After generating the final model, we analyzed the predictors, and examined the results of the predictions on the secondary unlabelled dataset.
+Please see [predictive modeling](https://github.com/STAT540-UBC/team_Methylation-Badassays/tree/master/Scripts/PredictiveModeling) more the markdown files.

 ### Table of contents: